 It is easy to understand why.
 Decisions affecting employee career paths and livelihoods are being made by executives behind closed doors.
 When questions go unanswered, rumors fly and people become anxious and pessimistic, their drive sapped by worries about layoffs.
 It’s a valid concern—on average, 30 percent of employees are deemed redundant after a merger or acquisition of companies in the same industry.

 A merger is never simple for anyone – employees, executives or HR.
 But if they all pull together, they can reduce frustrations, achieve a better outcome for the company and perhaps even some gain new skills in the process.
-Here are five important things that all leaders and managers (especially in HR) can do to drive engagement during a merger:

 1. Let Your Values Guide Your Actions